djfdyuruiry/ts-lambda-api/README.md

         // we would expect param to be passed in the query string as 'param=1|2|3|4' return param
     }

+    // you can specify a content type if the string is expected to be JSON etc.
+    @GET()
+    public getHeaderTest(
+        @header("x-custom-header", { class: Person, contentType: "application/json" }) customHeader: string
+    ) {
+        let person: Person = JSON.parse(customHeader)

+        return person
+    }
     ```

     *Path parameters support the following styles: simple, label, matrix*